henrytirla/Decentralized-Exchange-Trading-Scripts/README.md

 ## Services
 I build crypto bots on all blockchains contact me let's work on your degen toolbox and bring your ideas to life.
 The more complex and intricate the idea, the better.
 I love a good challenge!
+ ### Mentorship

+  Have me as a mentor , where I offer my knowledgeable experience and strategies in trading cryptocurrencies.
+Whether you're a beginner looking to understand the basics or an experienced enthusiast aiming to enhance your skills, I'm here to help you on your crypto journey.
+Contact for more information.